OWASP/www-staff/projects/2020-event-appsec-california.md

 ## Sponsorships

 This event offers several parter sponsorships opportunities.
 If you are interested in supporting the event please contact [kelly@owasp.org](mailto:kelly@owasp.org&subject:Eventname).
 Below is a list of existing and available sponsorships.
 Please note all sponsorship levels include a table in the exhibition area and logos on conference materials and signage.
 All sponsor assets will go in a folder named sponsors in this repo.

 For internal accouting practices, the revenue split for Corporate Sponors who select this event will be $8,350 which is roughly equivilent to $7,000 plus two regularly priced conference passes and a badge scanner.
 The Corporate Sponsor will receive the same benefits as other Event Gold Sponsors.

+Sponsorship Contract Status to Date (as of 08:00amET November 1, 2019).
+Amount contracted: $169,900/USD Amount Collected: $98,150.00/USD

+Diamond (3) - 2 remaining
+- Shiftleft

+Platinum (3) - 3 remaining

+Gold
+- Altitude Networks (CS)
+- Avatao (CS)
+- Cequence Security (CS)
+- Checkmarx (CS)
+- Code DX (CS)
+- Gitlab
+- HackerOne
+- MicroFocus
+- Netsparker
+- NowSecure (CS)
+- Qualys (CS)
+- Secure Code Warrior (CS)
+- Security Journey (CS)
+- Snyk (CS)
+- Synopsys (CS)
+- Wallarm (CS)
+- Waratek (CS)

 ## Legal